 The only option available to same-sex couples seeking equality was to launch still another lawsuit through the courts starting at the Superior Court level.

 Seven same-sex couples file new lawsuit in state Superior Court:

 On 2011-JUN-30, Lambda Legal filed a lawsuit Garden State Equality v.
 Dow in Superior Court of Mercer County.
 It seeks marriage equality for seven same-sex couples who believe that they have been harmed by the civil union system.
 The case will be argued on the basis that civil unions are both separate and unequal.
-Thus, the enabling law is unconstitutional because it violates both the New Jersey Constitution and the Equal Access clause of the Fourteen Amendment of the U.S. Constitution.
+Thus, the enabling law is unconstitutional because it violates both the New Jersey Constitution and the equal protection clause of the Fourteen Amendment of the U.S. Constitution.

 Hayley Gorenberg, Deputy Legal Director of Lambda Legal, said:

 "I think there is real momentum for these rights currently in the Tri-State area, but at this point New Jersey stands alone in denying same-sex couples the right to marry.
 Obviously we think all of these couples should have equal access to the rights of other couples, and of course, the right to marry.
 Other states in the area and across the country have seen and understood that equality should be for everybody. ...
 "Civil unions are unfair on so many levels.
 Every couple joined in this suit has a story of medical access being denied because their health care provider didn't understand what a civil union is.
 It just logically seems different to them because it's not called a marriage."
 4